dhruvb26/cse485-capstone/data/DATASETS.md

 python download.py --dataset ebay_best_offer
 ```

-*Note the ebay_best_offer dataset is quite sizeable
+*Note the ebay_best_offer includes two .gz files (which will then be unzipped).
+One of size 4.15GB and one of size 1.28GB